clock-icon BESTELLT BIS 17 UHR, ZUGESTELLT AM FOLGETAG package-icon PORTOFREI AB CHF 150 icon-schweizer-standort STANDORT SCHWEIZ

 Lieberman HR, Corkin S, Spring BJ, Wurtman RJ, Growdon JH (August 1985).
 "The effects of dietary neurotransmitter precursors on human behavior".
 The American Journal of Clinical Nutrition.
 42 (2): 366–70.

 Mahoney CR, Castellani J, Kramer FM, Young A, Lieberman HR (November 2007).
-"Tyrosine supplementation mitigates working memory deficits during cold exposure".
+"Tyrosine supplementation mitigates working memory decrements during cold exposure".
 Physiology & Behavior.
 92 (4): 575–82.

 Neri DF, Wiegmann D, Stanny RR, Shappell SA, McCardie A, McKay DL (April 1995).
 "The effects of tyrosine on cognitive performance during extended wakefulness".
 Aviation, Space, and Environmental Medicine.
 66 (4): 313–9.